techidaily/site-win11-tips/source/_posts/steps-to-rectify-incorrect-windows-duo-software-setup.md

  You should see a right checkmark next to the Repair button once the process is complete.

  Alternatively, you can repair your apps and programs from Control Panel.
-To learn more about this, check our guide on[how to repair apps and programs on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) and follow the steps outlined there.
+To learn more about this, check our guide on [how to repair apps and programs on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) and follow the steps outlined there.

 ## 5\.
 Reinstall the Problematic App